regb/scala-game-library/README.md

 The Scala Game Library
 ======================

-Scala Game Library (SGL) is a cross-platform library for developing 2D video games in Scala.
-It provides a high-level API for building 2D games, and can deploy for the Desktop, Android, and (soon) HTML5.
+Scala Game Library (tentatively abbreviated as SGL) is a cross-platform library for developing 2D video games in Scala.
+It provides a high-level API for building 2D games, and can deploy for the Desktop, Android, and (soonish) HTML5.

-SGL is still in development, but is planning to provide an extensive toolkit to build games, with many common features such as physics, collision detection, and tilemap format parsing provided out of the box.
+SGL is still in development, but is planning to provide an extensive toolkit to build games, with many common features such as physics, collision detection, tilemaps, and scenes management out of the box.

 Work in Progress
 ----------------

 This is a work in progress, so please don't hesitate to use the issue system to request any features.
-This is ABSOLUTELY NOT PRODUCTION-READY, but I'm putting this project out there as I think it has the potential of being very useful, and I'm looking for feedback from people interested in such a library.
+This is in no case production ready, but I'm putting this project out there as I think it has the potential of being very useful, and I'm looking for feedback from people interested in such a library.